radiantearth/stac-best-practices/best-practices-zarr.md

 #### Link Template Relationship

-[Link Templates](https://github.com/stac-extensions/link-templates/) CAN be used to refer to arrays that are data variables contained by a zarr group that is referenced by an asset:
+[Link Templates](https://github.com/stac-extensions/link-templates/) CAN be used to refer to data variables contained by a Zarr group that is referenced by an asset:

 ```json
 "linkTemplates": [